 (b) Each applicant for membership of the organisation shall undergo a period of provisional membership.
-Provisional membership will continue up to a maximum of 12 months, during which time other members can assess the suitability of the applicant for full membership, based on their activity for the organisation, and the development of their political understanding.
+Provisional membership will continue for a minimum of six months, up to a maximum of 12 months, during which time other members can assess the suitability of the applicant for full membership, based on their activity for the organisation, and the development of their political understanding.

 (d) Members have the obligation to financially contribute to the party at least on a monthly basis.
 Members whose financial status is in arrears by one quarter (three months), shall lapse as financial members.
 Lapsed financial members may still be included in party activities, depending on circumstances.
 However, lapsed financial members do not have the right to vote, or to move motions.